csmcentral/gulp-help-doc/README.md

 ## How it works?

-This plugin enables you to use jsDoc-like tags to document your tasks and make those task documentation availabe from command-line as usage information.
+This plugin enables you to use jsDoc-like tags to document your tasks and make those task documentation available from command-line as usage information.

   * `@task {task_name}`